Juan-calero/store-parts-exercise/README.md

 Endpoints on port `8081`:

-- `/store/parts` to get the all the parts.
+- `/store/parts` to get all the parts.
 - `/store/part-types` to get the part types.